 - Heat oil in skillet over medium high heat.
 Working in batches, fry tortillas in oil until pliable, about 1 minute, turning with tongs or fork.
 Transfer tortillas to plate and cover with towel.

-- In a large bowl and toss chicken with 1 cup of the enchilada sauce.
-Divide chicken evenly over each tortilla, and roll tightly around chicken.
-Pour about 1 cup enchilada sauce in the bottom of a 9″ x 13″ baking dish, and place tortilla rolls seam side down in dish creating one row down the center of the dish.
-Pour remaining enchilada sauce over rolls, and cover evenly with cheese.
+- Place shredded chicken in bowl with 1 cup of the enchilada sauce and stir to combine.
+Divide chicken evenly over each tortilla, and roll each tightly around chicken.
+Pour 1 cup enchilada sauce in the bottom of a 9″ x 13″ baking dish, and place rolled tortillas seam side down in dish, creating one row down the center of the dish.
+Pour remaining sauce over enchiladas, then cover with layer of shredded cheese.

-- Place baking dish in oven uncovered for 25 minutes.
-Remove from oven, and let cool for 10 minutes.
-Serve with any sauce poured on top.
+- Place baking dish in preheated oven uncovered, and bake for 25 minutes.
+Remove from oven, and allow white chicken enchiladas to cool for 10 minutes.
+Serve with more sauce poured on top.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.